villo001/Vault-at-Home/docs/PC_MANUAL_INSTALLATION.md

+[Home](/README.md)

 # Vault-at-Home Personal Shelter - Manual installation on PC

-[Home](/README.md)

 ## Installation from snapshot

-iYou only need to download the file
+You only need to download the file

 [VaultAtHomePersonalShelter.esp](/VaultAtHomePersonalShelter.esp)